explosion/conll-2012/README.md

 Note this data contains only skeleton files, and must be combined with a copy of OntoNotes to produce the real training data.

+The original data is available [at this link](https://conll.cemantix.org/2012/data.html).